mcneela/Retina/demos/nldr/tutorial/tutorial.md

 	sections = nldr.mapping.ordered_section(X, num_sections, axis=0)

 The `ordered_section` function returns a list of numpy arrays containing the sections of data.
-In this case, we specify that we want to section along the x-axis (axis 0), although alternatively we could have used the y or z axes as well (`axis=1`, `axis=2`, respectively).
+In this case, we specify that we want to section along the x-axis (`axis=0`), although alternatively we could have used the y or z axes as well (`axis=1`, `axis=2`, respectively).
 Since we are segmenting our data into five parts, sections will be a list of length five.

-Now, because we have segmented our data, we must do the same for our colors array in order to be able to faithfully apply the proper Matplotlib color map to each section of data individually.
+Now, because we have segmented our data, we must do the same for our color array in order to be able to faithfully apply the proper Matplotlib color map to each section of data individually.
 Our color array is one-dimensional, so we will need to permute the ordering of the color values in the same way as the rows of our data matrix were permuted by the `ordered_section` function.
-If you examine the source of `ordered_section`, you can see that the main sorting work of the function is done in the following line:
+If you examine the source of `ordered_section`, you can see that the main sorting work is done in the following line:

     data[:, axis].argsort()

 where `data` is the input data array.
-The numpy function `argsort` just returns the ordering of indices required to sort the data array.
-Thus, in order to achieve the same permutation of our colors list, we can index it like so:
+The numpy function `argsort` just returns the ordering of indices required to sort the array, and thus, in order to achieve the correct permutation of our colors list, we can index it like so:

     colors = color[X[:, 0].argsort()]